-Often times a payment or payments to S corporation shareholders will be booked or accounted for as a loan to shareholder.
-Sometimes this is purposefully, other times, it may be due to lack of options.
+Often times a payment or payments to S corporation shareholders will be booked or accounted for as a loan to shareholders.
+Sometimes this is purposeful, other times, it may be due to a lack of options.
 These loans can be advantageous with the proper planning and/or under certain circumstances, but they can also create and lead to unintended and disadvantageous tax consequences.

-If a loan is not being treated as a loan (documented, repayment with interest etc.) the loan can be reclassified as a distribution to the shareholder.
-If the shareholder does not have enough tax basis in their stock, taxable gain will result when the loan is reclassified as a distribution.
+If a loan is not being treated as a loan (documented, repayment with interest, etc.) the loan can be reclassified as a distribution to the shareholder.
+If the shareholder does not have enough tax basis in their stock, the taxable gain will result when the loan is reclassified as a distribution.
 Further, it is important to note that if a loan is reclassified as a distribution and there are multiple shareholders, the distribution could create disproportionate distributions amongst the shareholders.
-Not only could the disproportionate distribution be a violation of certain law/business acts, the Internal Revenue Service could determine that the disproportionate distributions created or indicate a second class of stock.
-As an S corporation, there can only be one class of stock, and thus, a second class of stock could/would result in the termination of the S corporation election, which could have ill intended tax consequences and other business consequences.
+Not only could the disproportionate distribution be a violation of certain law/business acts, but the Internal Revenue Service could also determine that the disproportionate distributions created or indicated the second class of stock.
+As an S corporation, there can only be one class of stock, and thus, the second class of stock could/would result in the termination of the S corporation election, which could have ill-intended tax consequences and other business consequences.

 - Is the amount/loan being repaid by the shareholder?

-- Is the debt evidenced by a written instrument such as a promissory note, with stated interest, payment terms & conditions and a maturity date?
+- Is the debt evidenced by a written instrument such as a promissory note, with stated interest, payment terms & conditions, and maturity date?

 Of all the above issues & factors, perhaps the most important is whether or not the shareholder was actually repaying the loan.
 Courts have determined a loan existed even without documentation and promissory notes given the shareholder was making payments.